 A starting guide would be the 50/30/202 rule where you allocate 50% of your take-home income to essentials like housing, utilities, food and transport; 30% towards lifestyle and recreational activities; and the remaining 20% towards savings.

 Tip: Instead of putting all your savings into a regular savings account, you can consider getting investment-linked policies which provide insurance coverage while generating potential investment returns.

 Out of your savings, a portion can go towards funding your retirement and another portion to your emergency fund that is meant to meet “rainy day” needs.
 The amount allocated to your retirement fund depends on your retirement goals, while it is recommended that you have at least 6 months’ worth of income in your emergency fund3.

 On top of that, you can also find ways to make your money work harder for you.
 Investment-linked policies help to generate potential investment returns with protection coverage.
 For example, InvestReady Wealth (II), a whole life regular premium investment-linked plan offers access to over 100 funds including dividend-paying funds for potential income.

-It really depends on what you’re saving for (hello again purpose!).
-Only slightly more than half of respondents set short to medium term savings targets and while we are great budget planners, many of us still carry quite a bit of debt.
-So once you’ve identified what you’re saving for it’s important to set a target with a timeframe and of course, minimise debt so you don’t just keep cancelling yourself out.
-Don’t join the current majority in regretting missed opportunities to make better choices in investment planning.
+It really depends on what you’re saving for.
+Once you’ve identified what you’re saving for, it’s important to set a target with a timeframe and of course, minimise debt so you don’t just keep cancelling yourself out.

 We recommend that you seek advice from a Manulife Financial Consultant or its Appointed Distributors before making a commitment to purchase a policy.